hovhannes-margaryan/mda_project_what_makes_a_great_speech/README.md

 SpeechDataset, Speech, preprocessors and
 Analysis of Speech notebook that conducts the analysis making use of the classes and their functionality.
 Dataloader is an iterable over the SpeechDataset.
-SpeechDataset is design to read the speeches from pdf format and return a Speech.
+SpeechDataset is designed to read the speeches from pdf format and return a Speech.
 The Speech class has all the methods to compute and extract all the measures defined above.
-Preprocessors are can be used either for the BasicDataset to directly preprocess the data or they can be used in the methods of Speech for customization in case of non-default models are used as arguments.
+Preprocessors can be used either for the BasicDataset to directly preprocess the data or they can be used in the methods of Speech for customization in case non-default models are used as arguments.
 The functionalities are implemented in a general way and thus can be used for further analysis of